-The legendary bird Articuno is one of many legendary Pokémon you can capture in Pokémon Go.
+Articuno is one of many legendary Pokémon you can capture in Pokémon Go.
 It appears in five-star raids that you typically need a few friends to team up and take them down.
 The real caveat is that the legendary Pokémon in five-star raids only appear for exclusive times, so when your favorite shows up, you want to act fast.
-When Articuno is available, is it good, and what makes it a worthwhile choice in Pokémon Go?
+Here’s what you need to know about if Articuno is good and how to best use it in Pokémon Go.

 Articuno is an Ice and Flying-type Pokémon.
 It’s weak to Electric, Fire, Rock, and Steel-type attacks but resistant to Bug, Grass, and Ground-type moves.
 For PvP, it has a maximum CP of 3,051, an attack of 163, a defense of 198, and a stamina of 175.
 For PvE, it has an attack of 192, a defense of 236, and a stamina of 207.
-Because of its lower attack and higher defense value, it’s not as powerful as Zapdos when it comes to PvP, but it can be used as a suitable lead Pokémon, and even more deadly when it has time to charge up its attacks.
+Because of its lower attack and higher defense value, it’s not as powerful as Zapdos in PvP, but it can be used as a suitable lead Pokémon and is even more deadly when it has time to charge up its attacks.

-When it comes to PvP, Articuno is a suitable choice for the Master League and the Ultra League.
-Of the two choices, the Ultra League is a better option given its lower maximum CP, not as outclassed.
-Depending on how you want to approach Articuno and what Battle League class you want to focus on, you may need a different variation.
+In PvP, Articuno is a suitable choice for the Master League and the Ultra League.
+Of the two choices, the Ultra League is a better option, given its lower maximum CP.
+However, you may need a different variation depending on how you approach Articuno and what Battle League category you want to focus on.
 When it comes to the Ultra League, the standard Articuno is perfect.
 It’s right up there, close to the top of Pokémon choices you could go with.
 When it comes to the Master League, you want to go with the shadow version, which is significantly rarer.

 Articuno is capable of besting Master League Pokémon like Groudon, Snorlax, Mewtwo, Swampert, Garchomp, Togekiss, and Dragonite.
 The problem with it is its lower defenses.
-You want to build a team that can protect it from its several weaknesses, Pokémon like Zekrom, Kyogre, Tangrowth, Virizion, Roserade, Rhyperior, and several others.
-For the Ultra League, Articuno is among the top legendary choices you can bring to the table.
+You want to build a team that can protect it from its weaknesses, Pokémon like Zekrom, Kyogre, Tangrowth, Virizion, Roserade, Rhyperior, and several others.
+Articuno is among the top legendary choices you can bring to the table for the Ultra League.
 Its lower defenses won’t matter as much.

 For PvE, Articuno is a solid option.
 Any Ice-type Pokémon that you can use in five-star raids is always good to have, given how few of them there are that so good.
 You have Kyurem, Mamoswine, and Mega Abomasnow for some of your top alternatives.